mfenner1/mlwpy_code/make_environments.md

 % python -m ipykernel install --user --name book_pymc3
 ```

-Now, in any environment, you should be able to do something like the following (which is in the `testem` script file):
+Now, in any environment, you should be able to do something like the following (which is in the `testem` script file).
+The code simply executes all of the code in all of the notebooks.
 ```
 BASE_NOTEBOOKS="02_Technical_Starter \
 			         03_GettingStartedWithClassification \